karam084/awesomebooks-es6/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Project Awesome books

-> Description the project.
+> In this project, we build a basic website that allows users to add/remove books from a list, using JavaScript objects and arrays.

 ## Built With

-- Major languages
+- JavaScript
-- Frameworks
+- HTML
-- Technologies used
+- CSS

 ## Live Demo (if available)